GustaMatos0/Movie-Script-Recommender/README.md

 This project aims to build a recommendation system for movies based solely on their scripts.
 Unlike traditional recommendation algorithms that rely on user data, this system utilizes the content of the movies to suggest similar films.

 ## Getting Started
 To get started, you'll need to obtain the movie scripts.
-Refer to the README file to find the resources for obtaining this data.
+Refer to the end of the README file to find the resources for obtaining this data.
 Once you have the scripts, place them in a directory named "scripts" in the project directory.

 ## Installation
 This project requires the following dependencies: